-Keys explained that, at best, most electronics conform to military specifications, meaning they function across a temperature range of negative 55 degrees Celsius to 125 degrees Celsius.
+Keys explained that, at best, most electronics conform to military specifications, meaning they function across a temperature range of minus- 55 degrees Celsius to plus-125 degrees Celsius.
 But electronics in deep space are typically exposed to far greater temperature ranges, as well as to damaging radiation.
-The Moon's surface cycles between 120 degrees Celsius during the lunar day to negative 180 degrees Celsius at night.
+The Moon's surface cycles between plus-120 Celsius during the lunar day to minus-180 Celsius at night.

-The silicon-germanium electronics developed by the extreme environments team has been shown to function reliably throughout that entire 120 to negative 180 degrees Celsius range.
+The silicon-germanium electronics developed by the extreme environments team has been shown to function reliably throughout that entire plus-120 to minus-180 Celsius range.
 It is also highly resistant or immune to various types of radiation.